mozilla/DeepSpeech/doc/TRAINING.rst

 4. **features** domain: The sample's mel spectrogram features are represented as a tensor.

-Within a single domain, augmentations are applied in the same order as they appear in the command-line (the **warp** augmentation being the only exception, as it is always applied first when enabled).
+Within a single domain, augmentations are applied in the same order as they appear in the command-line.

 Sample domain augmentations